-The new album will be titled Dormiveglia and it will come out on November 3rd.
+My new album will be titled Dormiveglia, and it will be released on November 3rd.

-Dormiveglia is the space of time between sleeping and waking.
-It’s a magic time when you grasp the tail-end of dreams with your fingertips.
-I don’t think there is an equivalent word in English, at least one that is as strong and fascinating as dormiveglia (half-asleep?).
+Dormiveglia is that state of mind between sleeping and waking.
+It’s a magical moment when you can still catch the tail end of your dreams with your fingertips.
+I don’t think there is an exact equivalent in English – at least, not one as powerful and evocative as dormiveglia (maybe “half-asleep”?).

-After moving out of Italy in 2019, relocating in Brussels, Belgium, there were many dreams to grasp by the tail-end.
-Unfortunately, Covid spread throughout the world soon after.
-Such small inconvenient put a halt to everything.
-I originally envisioned to record the new tracks with a band, in a real studio.
-Bookings were being made.
-I had chosen a recording facility in a fairly remote location in Finland, where we could all be immersed in nature for a week and bring the music to life.
-However, by February 2020, it became clear that we had to change our plans.
-It was a matter of reinventing the process.
+After leaving Italy in 2019 to relocate to Brussels, Belgium, I found myself with plenty of dreams to catch by the tail.
+Unfortunately, COVID-19 swept across the world shortly after.
+That “small” inconvenience put a halt to everything.
+Originally, I had envisioned recording the new tracks with a band in a proper studio.
+Bookings were already being made; I had even chosen a recording facility in a remote location in Finland, where we could immerse ourselves in nature for a week and bring the music to life.
+However, by February 2020, it became clear that we had to change plans.
+It became a matter of reinventing the entire process.

-I would lie on my bed at night and get lost in the half-awake state, thinking about possibilities, and possibilities would stretch into dreams — or nightmares.
-The thing with dreams, is that you can’t control them.
-You have to live through them.
-During the dormiveglia, things might get blurry, but you still detain some control.
-It’s a beautiful time when a fracture unearths between reality and the dream-like state.
-I would say, despite all, that artists still operate as a bridge between dreams and reality.
-As a songwriter, I find myself looking for the ideal spot where I can be authentic, making the everyday reality a little more bearable.
+I would lie in bed at night, getting lost in that half-awake state, thinking about possibilities—possibilities that would often stretch into dreams, or nightmares.
+The thing with dreams is that you can’t control them; you just have to live through them.
+During dormiveglia, however, things might get blurry, but you still retain some control.
+It’s a beautiful moment when a fracture opens up between reality and the dream world.
+I’d like to think that, despite everything, artists still act as a bridge between these two realms.
+As a songwriter, I always look for that sweet spot where I can be completely authentic, making everyday reality just a little more bearable.

-These are songs about music — in fact, it’s almost meta-music.
-A personal reflection on the meaning of music, in a sense.
-A spiritual outlook on the relationship between sounds and words, an investigation on imagination and life.
+These are songs about music—in fact, it’s almost meta-music.
+In a sense, it’s a personal reflection on the meaning of music itself.
+A spiritual outlook on the relationship between sounds and words, and an exploration of imagination and life.

-I got some much-needed help.
-Tony Levin, Alessandro Inolti, Eugene, Pat Mastelotto (Pat contributed to several tracks and got involved in the pre-production, together with engineer Bill Munyon).
-Steve Jansen, legendary drummer for the band Japan and currently involved with Exit North, has provided the drum programming and additional textures to a song, and other fantastic musicians (Julia Zenteno, Beth Fleenor, Julie Slick, among others) make an appearance as well.
-Also, I’m thankful to 28 Arte Colectivo in Mexico City for their invaluable support during the making of the album.
+I received some much-needed help along the way from Tony Levin, Alessandro Inolti, Eugene, and Pat Mastelotto (Pat contributed to several tracks and was involved in the pre-production alongside engineer Bill Munyon).
+Steve Jansen, the legendary drummer of Japan and currently a member of Exit North, provided drum programming and additional textures for one of the songs.
+Other fantastic musicians—including Julia Zenteno, Beth Fleenor, and Julie Slick—make an appearance as well.
+I am also deeply grateful to 28 Arte Colectivo in Mexico City for their invaluable support during the making of this album.

-There will be a physical release (CDs).
-I have decided to work with a label, so I won’t be allowed to sell the music on my Bandcamp site.
-I won’t be responsible for the digital distribution and selling of the CDs.
-As much as I would have loved to go the usual Bandcamp route, it is much better for me to let someone else handle the practicalities of the album release.
-It has not been easy — some compromises had to be made, but it’s for the best I hope.
+There will be a physical release on CD.
+Because I’ve decided to work with a label this time, I won’t be selling the music directly through my Bandcamp page, nor will I be handling the digital distribution or CD sales myself.
+As much as I would have loved to go the usual Bandcamp route, it’s much better for me to let someone else handle the logistics of the release.
+It hasn’t been easy, and some compromises had to be made, but I hope it’s all for the best.
 You won’t be disappointed.
-And the cover artwork by artist Anna Malina is just wonderful.
+Plus, the cover artwork by artist Anna Malina is just stunning.

-One more thing — in case you wish to obtain high-quality files of the songs, I plan to have digital codes available.
-You will have to e-mail me and let me know.
-I will simply ask for a donation on PayPal.
-You will name your price.
-Otherwise, you will find the album on all usual streaming platforms.
+One more thing: if you’d like to get high-quality audio files of the songs, I plan to have digital codes available.
+Just send me an email to let me know.
+All I’ll ask for is a PayPal donation—you can name your price.
+Otherwise, you’ll be able to find the album on all the usual streaming platforms.

-More news will follow, and I will share them with you on this very website.
-I’m not much into social media these days, but I will have to share updates over there, too.
-So keep an eye out.
+More updates will follow, and I’ll be sharing them right here on this website.
+I’m not much into social media these days, but I’ll have to post updates over there too, so keep an eye out.

 Stay well!